In youth-obsessed Hollywood, this summer has been golden for older actors - ExBulletin

 Ageism is pervasive in every aspect of Hollywood, from the director’s chair to the screenwriters to the actors.

 A study of older actors by retirement residence company Amica Senior Lifestyles found that only 2% of the top movies of 2021 featured lead actors.
-Amica has defined senior as 60 and over.
+Amica defined “senior” as 60 and over.

 Senior roles tend to be stereotyped as politicians, monarchs and senior military officials, Amica found.
 Additionally, nearly 80% of senior characters were played by white actors, and seniors were more likely to be movie villains than heroes, the study found.